-JLL stated in a report that Gross Leasing Volume in India grew to 14.7mn sq ft in Q3 of 2020, recording a 138 percent increase Q-on-Q.
+-- JLL stated in a report that Gross Leasing Volume in India grew to 14.7mn sq ft in Q3 of 2020, recording a 138 percent increase Q-on-Q.

 -- Increased mall timings and people thronging high streets, given the oncoming festive season, easing restrictions for F&B outlets, etc, are contributing to the best commercial real estate resurgence

 -- A Savills report states that Jan-June ’21 saw 41 percent of 2020’s entire investment inflow in the sector.
 The office rental space will see a progressive increase as more and more offices will develop satellite workplaces in tune with hybrid working models.

-  -- The real estate sector has been an attractive investment option for MNCs for years now, and this trend is still on an upswing.
+-- The real estate sector has been an attractive investment option for MNCs for years, and this trend is still up.
 India has been a lucrative option for global brands to make their South Asia presence felt.

 -- As predicted by IBEF’s Real Estate Industry Analysis ’20, the Indian real estate sector is well on its way to becoming a $1tn behemoth by 2030.

-  Perhaps the most significant trendsetter that the sector has seen in the recent past is Fractional Investment.
-It is gaining traction in residential as well as commercial aspects of the sector.
+Perhaps the most significant trendsetter the sector has seen in the recent past is Fractional Investment.
+It is gaining traction in the residential as well as commercial aspects of the sector.

 Here are a few salient features of Fractional Investment: